Stacy-Deanne: Early life

 Stacy-Deanne (pronounced Dee-Anne) was born Stacy Deanne Reed on February 5, 1978 in Houston, Texas.
 She is an African-American novelist.
 She writes mainstream fiction including mysteries, thrillers and suspense novels.
 She is best known for her novels "Everlasting" (2007) and "Melody" (2008) published by Simon and Schuster.
 Stacy is also a certified editor.

 Stacy is the daughter of John and Elva Reed.
 John is a retired Inspector who worked for Harris County for over thirty years.
 Elva was a school teacher who worked in the Houston Independent School District for over thirty years.
 She died from Leukemia at MD Anderson Cancer Hospital in December 2006.

-Stacy was born an only child but always longed to have brothers and sisters.
+Stacy was born an only child.
 Due to her not having any siblings Stacy relied on her imagination which ultimately got her interested in writing fiction years later.
 She attended Hobby Elementary School, Lanier Middle School and Jefferson Davis High School, all in Houston, Texas.
 Even though Stacy showed a talent for writing in middle school, it was not until she was nineteen that she decided to write professionally.

-Stacy had a hard upbringing due to a lack of self-esteem and ongoing depression.
-Even though this held her confidence prisoner for years, Stacy's newfound confidence has helped her become the up-and-coming literary voice she is today.
-Stacy is one writer who writes because it's a part of her and she strives on being the best she can be.
-Stacy is also considered a writer's activist for her continuing efforts to help steer aspiring writers to publication by sharing advice and also writes articles geared towards sharing writing tips and guidance within the literary community.
+Stacy grew up with a lack of self-esteem and ongoing depression.
+Stacy is a writer's activist who helps steer aspiring writers to publication by sharing advice and by writing articles, sharing writing tips and guidance within the literary community.